-BA in English Teacher Education 7-12 Certification Track
+BA in English - Secondary Teacher Education

 This track of the English degree provides prospective 7-12 teachers a strong academic foundation in English.
 The curriculum combines English courses in writing, literature, and literary theory with a sequence of pre-internship education courses and field experiences focusing on the theory and practice of teaching.

 Students completing the 120-hour degree will have satisfied the USM Core Curriculum and the English Major.
 Graduates are eligible for recommendation for 7-12 teacher certification in Maine.

 - EYE 108: Culture, Identity and Education (recommended) (3 cr)